shaunluttin/MVPBlog/inspect-the-token-payloads.md

 ### (1) Client prepares an Authentication Request containing the desired request parameters.
 ### (2) Client sends the request to the Authorization Server.

 Step one and two happen thru a 302 redirection.
-First, the end-user requests login, then the client redirects us to Google.

-Request
+**Request** the end-user requests login.

 ```
 GET http://localhost:5000/ HTTP/1.1